 Sign up below to be added to our mailing list for the latest news updates, access to exclusive contests, and more!

-Born in the Bronx, Joel was raised in the Long Island suburb of Hicksville, where he learned to play piano as a child.
+Born on May 9, 1949 in the Bronx, Joel was raised in the Long Island suburb of Hicksville, where he learned to play piano as a child.
 As he approached his adolescence, Joel started to rebel, joining teenage street gangs and boxing as welterweight.
 He fought a total of 22 fights as a teenager, and during one of the fights, he broke his nose.
 For the early years of his adolescence, he divided his time between studying piano and fighting.
 Upon seeing the Beatles on The Ed Sullivan Show in 1964, Joel decided to pursue a full-time musical career and set about finding a local Long Island band to join.
 Eventually, he found the Echoes, a group that specialized in British Invasion covers.
 The Echoes became a popular New York attraction, convincing him to quit high school to become a professional musician.

 By the end of 1973, Billy Joel's first album for Columbia Records, Piano Man, had been released.
 The record slowly worked its way up the charts, peaking at number 27 in the spring of 1974.
-The title track -- culled from experiences he had while singing at the Executive Room the title track made it to the Top 40, becoming Joel's first hit as well as his signature song.
+Based on his experiences singing at the Executive Room the title track made it to the Top 40, becoming Joel's first hit as well as his signature song.
 At the end of the summer, Joel assembled a touring band and undertook a national tour, opening for acts like the J. Geils Band and the Doobie Brothers.
 By the end of 1974, he had released his second album, Streetlife Serenade, which reached number 35 early in 1975 and yielded the cynical, but catchy hit "The Entertainer."
-After its success, Joel signed a contract with James William Guercio and Larry Fitzgerald's management company, Caribou, and moved from California to New York.
-Through songs like "Say Goodbye to Hollywood" and "New York State of Mind," Joel celebrated the move on his 1976 album, Turnstiles.
+After its success, Joel signed a contract with James William Guercio and Larry Fitzgerald's management company, Caribou, and moved from California back to New York.
+Through songs like "Say Goodbye to Hollywood" and "New York State of Mind," Joel celebrated the return to his hometown 1976's.
+Turnstiles.
 The sessions for Turnstiles were long and filled with tension, culminating with Joel firing the album's original producer, Guercio, and producing the album himself.
-Once he fired Guercio, Joel also left Caribou, and hired his wife as his new manager.
+Once he fired Guercio, Joel also left Caribou, and hired his wife Elizabeth as his new manager.

-A creative tribute to the doo wop, early rock, and soul music styles of Joel's youth, An Innocent Man restored Joel to his multi-platinum status, eventually selling over seven million copies and spawning the hit singles "Uptown Girl" (number three), "Tell Her About It" (number one), "An Innocent Man" (number ten), and "Keeping the Faith" (number 18).
-Several of the songs on the album were about model Christie Brinkley, who was engaged to Joel by the time the album was released.
+A creative tribute to the doo wop, early rock, and soul music styles of Joel's youth, An Innocent Man restored the singer to multi-platinum status, going multi-platinum behind hits like "Uptown Girl," "Tell Her About It," "The Longest Time," and the title track.
+Several of its songs were about model Christie Brinkley, who was engaged to Joel by the time of its release.
 During 1983 and 1984, Joel became one of the first '70s stars to embrace MTV and music videos, shooting a number of clips for the album that were aired frequently on the network including the video for "Uptown Girl" which starred Brinkley.
 The two were married in the spring of 1985.

 After an audit revealing major accounting discrepancies, Joel fired his longtime manager and former brother-in-law Frank Weber.
-Following Weber's dismissal, Joel sued Weber for 90 million dollars, claiming fraud and breach of fiduciary duty.
-Immediately after filing suit, Joel was hospitalized with kidney stones.
-All of this turmoil didn't prevent the release of his 12th studio album, Storm Front, in the fall of 1989.
-With its fast-paced lyrics listing a series of significant world events, the album's lead single "We Didn't Start the Fire," whose lyrics were just a string of historical facts.
-The single became a huge hit, reaching number one and inspiring history students across America.
-Storm Front marked a significant change for Joel -- he fired his band, keeping only Liberty DeVito, and ceased his relationship with producer Phil Ramone, hiring Mick Jones of Foreigner to produce the album.
+Following Weber's 1989 dismissal, Joel sued Weber for 90 million dollars, claiming fraud and breach of fiduciary duty.
+Amid all of this turmoil was the recording and subsequent release of his 12th studio album, Storm Front, in the fall of 1989.
+With its fast-paced lyrics listing a series of significant world events, the album's lead single "We Didn't Start the Fire" became a huge hit, reaching number one and inspiring history students across America.
+Storm Front marked a significant change for Joel -- he fired his band, keeping only drummer Liberty DeVitto, and ceased his relationship with longtime producer Phil Ramone, hiring Mick Jones of Foreigner to produce the album.
 Despite all of the drama surrounding its creation, Storm Front kept Joel on top, reaching number one in the U.S. and once again going multi-platinum.
 It also yielded "The Downeaster Alexa," a maritime-themed song about the plight of Long Island fishermen that has become something of a regional anthem.

 During 1990, Joel undertook a major U.S. tour, which ran well into 1991.
-In January, the court awarded Joel two million dollars in a partial judgment against Frank Weber, and in April, the court dismissed a 30 million dollar countersuit.
-At the end of the year, the National Academy of Recording Arts and Sciences honored Joel with a Grammy Living Legend award; that same year, Quincy Jones, Johnny Cash, and Aretha Franklin were also given the honor.
+In January of that year, the court awarded Joel two million dollars in a partial judgment against Frank Weber, and in April, the court dismissed a 30 million dollar countersuit.
+Later that year the National Academy of Recording Arts and Sciences honored Joel with a Grammy Living Legend award alongside icons like Quincy Jones, Johnny Cash, and Aretha Franklin.